gypsydave5/gypsydave5.github.io/_posts/2014-01-20-javascripting-magic.md

 published: false
 ---

-Currying, yet another _I've heard the cool kids saying that_ word.
+Currying, yet another computer science term I'm all at sea with.
 Acually, having done some reading, it turns out the cool kids may be misusing it, but we'll get to that part later.
 Let's just spend a minute looking at the wonder of `.bind()`.